Murals in Tibetan Buddhist monasteries: Bodhisattvas

-Medicine Buddha: The Medicine Buddha, also known as Bhaiṣajyaguru, is a celestial Buddha associated with healing and the alleviation of suffering.
-He is often depicted in a deep blue color, holding a bowl of healing nectar.
+The Medicine Buddha, also known as Bhaisajyaguru, is a celestial Buddha associated with healing and the alleviation of suffering.
+He is often depicted in a deep-blue colour, holding a bowl of healing nectar.

-Depicting wrathful Deities
+Wrathful deities

+Mahakala, also known as the Great Black One, is a powerful deity associated with protection, overcoming obstacles, and the removal of negative forces.
+He is often pictured with a dark-blue or black complexion, adorned with a crown of skulls, and wearing a necklace of severed heads.

+Yamantaka, also known as the Destroyer of Death, is a wrathful manifestation of Manjushri, the bodhisattva of wisdom.
+He is pictured with a fearsome appearance, often with multiple heads, arms, and legs.

-Wrathful Deities or Dharmapalas are protectors and revered in various schools of Tibetan Buddhism as powerful entities tasked with guarding the Dharma and its practitioners.
+Wrathful deities (dharmapalas) are protectors and revered in various schools of Tibetan Buddhism as powerful entities tasked with guarding the dharma and its practitioners, warding off evils.
 They are often depicted in wrathful forms, symbolizing their fierce commitment to protecting the teachings of the Buddha and assisting practitioners on their path to enlightenment.

-Mahakala, also known as the Great Black One, is a fierce and powerful deity associated with protection, overcoming obstacles, and the removal of negative forces.
-He is often depicted with a dark blue or black complexion, adorned with a crown of skulls, and wearing a necklace of severed heads.

-Yamantaka, also known as the Destroyer of Death, is a wrathful manifestation of Manjushri, the bodhisattva of wisdom.
-He is depicted with a fearsome appearance, often with multiple heads, arms, and legs.

-Directional Guardians: Dharmapalas, the fierce deities that ward off evils, were also conceived for directions.
-Accordingly, Vajrayana conceived Kuvera (Namthose) of North, Dhritarashtra (Yulkorsung) of East, Virudhka (Phagchepo) of South, and Virupaksha (Chenmigzang) of West.
-To make pictorial representations more vivid, these deities are associated with specific colour and characteristics.
-The fierce deities are associated with non-human forms, making them aggressive as protectors.
+Dharmapalas were also conceived for directions.
+Vajrayana conceived Kuvera (Namthose) of the north, Dhritarashtra (Yulkorsung) of the east, Virudhka (Phagchepo) of the south, and Virupaksha (Chenmigzang) of the west.
+These deities are associated with specific colours and characteristics.
+They are associated with non-human forms, making them aggressive protectors.